Internet Accuracy ProjectInternet Accuracy Project

 PEEK - glance; sneak a quick look

-PIQUE - (Noun) offend; resentment; (Verb) to arouse curiosity
+PIQUE - (Noun) resentment at being slighted; (Verb) to arouse curiosity

-His curiosity was piqued when he saw the photo of the aliens and their landing craft.
+His curiosity was piqued when he saw what appeared to be a photo of aliens with their landing craft.

 PRECEDE - to come before